Board-of-Directors

 ESMC Board of Directors

-Emily JohannesEmily Johannes is head of Sustainable Sourcing for Nestlé USA.
-She leads the U.S. food and beverage sourcing strategy in support of Nestlé’s global and regional sustainability and animal care commitments.
-She is responsible for ensuring compliance with the Nestlé Responsible Sourcing Standard.
-Her role collaborates on projects with suppliers, farmers, non-governmental organizations, and stakeholders in the US on topics of climate action, animal welfare, and social responsibility.
+Emily JohannesEmily Johannes is Partnership Development Director, Trust in Food.
+In prior positions, she led the U.S. food and beverage sourcing strategy at Nestlé in support of Nestlé’s global and regional sustainability and animal care commitments.
+She was responsible for ensuring compliance with the Nestlé Responsible Sourcing Standard.
 Emily joined Nestlé from K·Coe Isom, where she was the Director of Sustainability Services.
 She has worked for over 18 years implementing environmental/sustainability strategies, measuring and reporting metrics, driving responsible sourcing programs, and developing verification schemes.

 Debbie Reed

-Debbie Reed is the Executive Director of ESMC and the Ecosystem Services Market Research Consortium (ESMRC).
-Debbie’s role in leading ESMC/ESMRC builds on decades of experience in carbon markets, agriculture climate change mitigation and sustainability efforts in the US and internationally.
-Debbie previously led the Coalition on Agricultural Greenhouse Gases (C-AGG), a national multi-stakeholder coalition supporting the development of tools, technologies, knowledge and programs to improve quantification of GHG from agriculture and GHG mitigation opportunities for the sector.
+Debbie Reed served as Executive Director from 2019 – 2024.
+She previously led the Coalition on Agricultural Greenhouse Gases (C-AGG), a national multi-stakeholder coalition supporting the development of tools, technologies, knowledge and programs to improve quantification of GHG from agriculture and GHG mitigation opportunities for the sector.
 She was also the founding Executive Director of the International Biochar Initiative.
 Debbie served in the Clinton Administration at the White House Council on Environmental Quality as the Director of Legislative Affairs and Agricultural Policy and in the U.S. Senate as a Senior Staff on natural resource and agricultural issues for U.S. Senator Robert Kerrey of Nebraska.
 She held numerous leadership positions at the U.S. Department of Agriculture.
 She has graduate and undergraduate degrees in human nutrition/dietetics, chemistry, and communications/journalism.

 Log in with your credentials